- Web header and footer

 Websites that have outside entities (other universities, organizations that are not part of the University, companies, etc.) as sponsors or collaborators should set up their website on the umn.edu domain and use the University’s official web header and footer if the University is the lead in the collaboration.
 These collaborative sites must follow all policy and guidelines for umn.edu sites including:

-- Use an official web template header and footer.
+- Use an official web header and footer.

-- Refrain from the use of taglines, icons, or graphics as logos or in logos.
+- Do not use taglines, icons, or graphics as logos or in logos.

 - Do not use third party logos.